pix303/cinecity/README.md

 	}
 }

-// take only one message to process func (s State) updateItem(msg actor.Message){
+// take only one message at a time; the batcher will loop through all the messages func (s State) updateItem(msg actor.Message){
 	// update state
 }